Greenville Zoo: Exhibits

-The zoo features African lions, Masai giraffes and several species of primates.
-In addition to the wild animal exhibits, the zoo contains a farm exhibit which features domestic animals and a reptile house featuring lizards, frogs, reptiles, and snakes.

 In October 2012, the Greenville Zoo welcomed its first giraffe calf.
 Kiko was born to Autumn, its female Masai giraffe, that is on a breeding loan from Boston's Franklin Park Zoo.
 Kiko will stay at the zoo for at least a year before officials at the Franklin Park Zoo determine where his permanent home will be.
 In June, Kiko traveled to the Toronto Zoo, making him the first giraffe born in South Carolina to cross into Canada.

 On March 14, 2015, the zoo welcomed a baby gibbon, the first born at the Greenville Zoo.
 Also on June 21, 2015, the zoo welcomed a baby red panda who was named "Willie" after the country singer Willie Nelson.